mthmulders/stryker-intern-runner/README.md

 ## Configuring

-You can configure the `stryker-karma-runner` using the `stryker.conf.js` config file.
+You can configure the `stryker-intern-runner` using the `stryker.conf.js` config file.

 ```javascript
 // Stryker.conf.js